Menu

 return f"Calculation error: {e}"

-Build the graph with both tools and try a factual question.
+Wire up the graph with both tools and test it with a factual query.

 python